SharonIV0x86/CodexVI/README.md

 # CodexIV
-A simple and lightweight version control system in Java.
+A simple, efficient and fast version control system in Java.